dar-io/dario.tv/_posts/2015-03-23-BBC-News-Responsive-Redesign.markdown

     H3-Heading: Design Process
     Description:
       - H4-Heading: "Audience & Competitor Insights"
-      - Paragraph: The first part of my work was to understand how the BBC News site was performing by uncovering audiences's pain points through analytics insights, and by researching our competitors to identify trends and patterns.
+      - Paragraph: The first part of my work was to understand how the BBC News site was performing by uncovering audiences' pain points through analytics insights, and by researching our competitors to identify trends and patterns.

   - Theme-Classes:  block-mt block-mb bg-snow
     Subheading: DESIGN PROCESS
     Description:
       - H4-Heading: "Wireframe & Ideation"
-      - Paragraph: "To help tackle design challenges, I created low fidelity wireframes and sketches to help identify particular user and business needs."
+      - Paragraph: "To help tackle design challenges, I created low fidelity wireframes and sketches to help identify a particular user and business need."
-      - Paragraph: "Ideas and wireframes were discussed during team critique sessions before creating any high fidelity designs."
+      - Paragraph: "We discussed ideas and wireframes during team critique sessions before creating any high fidelity designs."

     Media:
       - Layout-Classes: align-content-center